-We also compiled a new dataset based on RuWordNet 1.0-2.0 and mapped it with the English WordNet synsets using the ILI mapping.
+We also compiled a new dataset based on RuWordNet 1.0-2.0 and mapped it to the English WordNet synsets using the ILI mapping.
+We described the evaluation metric and introduce its modification, regarding the complexity of the task.
 In the next chapter we discuss the existing methods for the Taxonomy Enrichment task that we test on the constructed datasets.

-Baseline Systems
+Competing Systems

 In this chapter, we first describe our baseline model which is a method of synset ranking based on distributional embeddings and hand-crafted features (the method was proposed as a baseline for the RUSSE-2020 shared task [Nikishina et al., 2020b]).
-Then, we propose extending it with new features extracted from Wiktionary and using alternative sources of information about words (e.g. graph representations) and their combinations.
+Then, we propose extending it with new features extracted from Wiktionary and using alternative sources of information about words (e.g., graph representations) and their combinations.